jasonleebrown/machisplin/README.md

 The first two column need to be longitude and latitude (x and y), in that order.
 The following columns are the data layers that will be interpoloated.

 ### 2. High resolution covariates
-These need to be the same resolution and all cliped to the same extent.
+These need to be raster combinded into a raster stack.
+All rasters must be the same: resolution, projection and extent.

 ### Importing rasters into R
 ```markdown